 Pour the premixed concrete into the form.
 Distribute the concrete into all the areas of the form.
 Screed it level to the top of the form using a 2x4.
 Use an edger to round the edges of the slab.
 Cut in control joints with a straight edge and a groover.

 Let the concrete cure a little longer, then use a float to smooth it further.
-The concrete should continue to cure for 3-4 days, and can be misted with water and covered with plastic to keep it from cracking.
-After this point, remove the form, build a room around it and get to polishing.
+The concrete should continue to cure for three to four days, and can be misted with water and covered with plastic to keep it from cracking.
+After this point, remove the form, build a room around it, and get to polishing.